 A phase on which the fate of their medical future rests.

 It's like most students are trying to create the best website using a computer that runs Windows 95!
 You need to improve your operating system!

 You can spend 20+ hours a day working really hard making a website, but someone else with a faster performing system can make the same site in half the time and get better and faster results than you.

 In the same way, you can study for the MCAT 24/7, but if you haven't stepped up your mental and physical 'operating system', which includes your mind's ability to make connections, be more creative, make better decisions, remember concepts better and understand concepts faster, you're really placing yourself at a disadvantage, to someone else who HAS.

 More importantly, you're not using your MCAT study time to its full potential because you're not performing at your full potential.
 You're in essence, wasting time.

 "How can I make sure I am PERFORMING at my highest physical and mental abilities during MCAT prep study sessions and during the MCAT exam itself?"

-The best part is when you get yourself to a point of high efficiency and maximized performance, your ability to find the right answer and make connections in your head amplify automatically.
+The best part is when you get yourself to a point of high efficiency and maximized performance, your ability to find the right answer and make connections in your head amplify automatically and drastically.

-Most students don’t realize, that by improving the strength of their own mind, they can increase their MCAT score significantly.
+Most premeds don't realize, that by improving the strength of their own mind, they can increase their MCAT score significantly.

-I guarantee that 90% of the students who will be writing the MCAT with you on exam day, won’t have taken the time to improve their own ‘operating system’.
+Top scorers know that 90% of the students who will be writing the MCAT with on exam day, won't have taken the time to improve their own 'operating system'.